[Updated Friday, December 4 – this information is subject to change; please check back frequently for updates]

 - Patients with dementia, delirium, altered mental status of any cause, frailty, disability or limited capacity

-All other ED/CRU patients will be permitted one (1) essential caregiver/family member maximum at the discretion of the care team.
+With high patient volumes and limited space in the ED, all other ED/CRU patients will be permitted one (1) essential caregiver/family member maximum only at the discretion of the care team.
+Limiting the number of people in the ED supports appropriate physical distancing and helps us to keep our patients, staff and community safe.

 Surgical and procedural patients who require sedation will continue to be permitted one (1) designated essential caregiver/family member for drop-off and pick-up only.
 This individual will be permitted to return for same-day patients to ensure discharge instructions are communicated and to provide an opportunity to ask questions.
 Support people will not be permitted to wait inside the hospital or to visit the patient after the surgery/procedure.
 Wayfinders will be available to take patients to and from the main doors as required.